Undergraduate MBBS Curriculum

 Clinical Interpersonal Skills Programme (MBBS II-VI)

-To help medical students develop a modicum of skills, the Clinical Interpersonal Skills Programme (CIPS) will focus on some key generic skills which need to be practiced and built up during the developmental process of each doctor’s professional life.
-These selected skills are considered necessary for the formation of relationships, the gathering and giving of information to colleagues, patients and families in the promotion of physical, emotional and social well-being of patients and their families.
-This course runs longitudinally with sessions held in between Year 2-6 of the MBBS programme.
+To help medical students develop the requisite skills to interact effectively in the professional clinical setting, the Clinical Interpersonal Skills Programme (CIPS) focuses on key communication and interpersonal skills which need to be practiced and built up during the developmental process of each doctor’s professional life.
+These selected skills are necessary for the formation of relationships, the gathering and giving of information in the promotion of physical, emotional and social well-being of patients and their families.
+This course runs longitudinally with sessions held between Year 2-6 of the MBBS programme.

 Clinical Foundation Block (MBBS IV)